-This Management Plan will be incorporated into an agreement between the Ministry of Forests Recreational Sites and Trails Branch and the Friends of the Rossland Range.
-It will become the official set of directions by which the Friends of the Rossland Range and the community manage the Recreation Site.
+This Management Plan is a key part of the Partnership Agreement between the Ministry of Forests Recreational Sites and Trails Branch and the Friends of the Rossland Range.
+It is the official set of directions by which the Recreation Sites and Trails Branch, the Friends of the Rossland Range and the community will cooperatively manage the Recreation Site.